Ashleyc417/si/cpsc121/recursion_day2/README.md

-# Recursion
+# Review & Recursion
-In today's coding activity we'll be practicing recursion.
+In today's coding activity we'll be practicing some leetcode type questions along with recursion again.
 There will be three problems for y'all to get through.

 ## Instructions
 1. Start by running the following command: